 Notre Dame went into the NCAA Tournament as the top seed in the Midwest Regional and was upset in the opening round by Bemidji State, 5-1.

 In 2007-08, the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
-They advanced to the CCHA Tournament in Detroit, but scored just twice at "the Joe," in an overtime loss to Miami in the semifinals and a third-place loss to Northern Michigan.
+They advanced to the CCHA Tournament in Detroit, but scored just twice in an overtime loss to Miami in the semis and a third-place loss to Northern Michigan.

 During that season, Notre Dame set school records for overall wins (32) and CCHA victories (21) on the way to capturing the school's first-ever CCHA regular-season and tournament championships.

 For the first time in the program's history, the Irish were ranked No. 1 in the nation, holding that lofty perch for seven straight weeks.
 They made their second appearance in the NCAA tournament (first as a No. 1 seed) and won their first tournament game.

 For his successful season behind the Irish bench, Jackson was named the CCHA coach-of the year and the winner of the Spencer Penrose Award as the national coach of the year.

 In nine seasons guiding the Irish, Jackson has seen the program go from five wins to 13 victories in his first season, to 195 wins over the last eight years.
 During his tenure behind the Notre Dame bench, Jackson is 208-125-35 for a .613 winning percentage.

 The 59-year-old bench boss took over the Notre Dame hockey program on May 6, 2005 as the fourth coach since the program's Division I inception in 1968.

 For Jackson, it was a return to his roots - coaching at the collegiate level - as he got his start behind the bench at Lake Superior State.